damooola/prebuilt-login/README.md

 Customize the UI and functionalities as needed.

 ## Contributing
-Contributions are welcome!
+Contributions are welcome.
 Please create an issue or a pull request.

 ## Acknowledgements
 flutter_login package for providing the login UI.

-Happy coding! 🚀
+Happy coding🚀